Reesa Teesa’s ‘Who TF Did I Marry’ & The Highs & Lows Of Oversharing On TikTok

 The car never came.
 And they never bought a house.
 Eventually, she had a miscarriage for which he was largely absent because of his hectic work schedule.
 Despite the red flags Reesa admits she ignored and her continued suspicion, the couple married in January 2021.
 While she wasn’t completely happy, she believed he was VP of a condiment company, that he spoke to his brother every single morning before work, and that he was married only once before.

-“Legion never loved me,” Reesa says of the realizations she has had since the divorce.
-“Every single day, he lied to me.”
+“Legion never loved me,” Reesa says of the realisations she has had since the divorce.
+In her view, “Every single day, he lied to me.”

 Reesa is the Zola of 2024’s timeline